Plug-and-Play Model-Agnostic Counterfactual Policy Synthesis for Deep Reinforcement Learning based Recommendation: Conclusion

 \section{Conclusion}

 In this paper, a novel counterfactual synthesis (MACS) policy in plug and play fashion has been proposed based on the casual view of MDP.
 The linking reward with the divergence between the observational and intervening reward distributions can guide the agent to find a replacement state with minimal causal effect on users' interest.
 The counterfactual synthesis policy is simple to implement in various RL frameworks and works with the recommender agent.
 During the interaction between the recommender agent and the environment, our agent provides counterfactual data that takes into account the dynamic users' preferences.
-Results show that the counterfactual synthesis policy performs well on different RL frameworks and achieves a considerable improvement for all compared baselines. -2\baselineskip plus -1fil \begin{IEEEbiography}[{ }]{Siyu Wang} is a PhD student with School of Computer Science and Engineering, The University of New South Wales (UNSW), Australia.
-Her research interests are casual inference and recommender systems. \end{IEEEbiography} -2\baselineskip plus -1fil \begin{IEEEbiography}[{ }]{Xiaocong Chen} is a PhD student with School of Computer Science and Engineering, The University of New South Wales (UNSW), Australia.
-His research interests are deep learning application and recommender systems. \end{IEEEbiography} -2\baselineskip plus -1fil \begin{IEEEbiography}[{ }]{Julian McAuley} is currently a Professor with the Computer Science Department, University of California at San Diego (UCSD), La Jolla, California, USA.
-His current research interests include recommender systems, web mining, and personalization. \end{IEEEbiography} -2\baselineskip plus -1fil \begin{IEEEbiography}[{ }]{Sally Cripps} is currently the Research Director of Analytics \& Decision Sciences at Data61 within CSIRO.
-She is an internationally recognised scholar and Professor in Bayesian statistics, a Professor of Statistics at the University of Sydney and previously the Director of the ARC Centre in Data Analytics for Resources and Environments (DARE Centre).
-She holds a bachelor degree in Chemical Engineering from the University of Sydney, an MBA from the University of Western Australia and a PhD in statistics from the University of NSW.
-She is also Chair of the International Society for Bayesian Analysis’s section Bayesian Education and Research in Practice. \end{IEEEbiography} -2\baselineskip plus -1fil \begin{IEEEbiography}[{ }]{Lina Yao} received the master’s and PhD degrees from School of Computer Science, University of Adelaide, in 2014.
-She is currently Senior Principal Research Scientist and a Science Lead for Translational Machine Learning @ CSIRO's Data61 and Conjoint Professor at School of Computer Science and Engineering, UNSW.
-Her research interest lies in machine learning and data mining, and applications to Internet of Things, information filtering and recommending, human activity recognition and brain computer interface.
-She is a Senior Member of the IEEE and the ACM. \end{IEEEbiography}
+Results show that the counterfactual synthesis policy performs well on different RL frameworks and achieves a considerable improvement for all compared baselines.